jxg81/dev-tool-cert-loader/README.md

 > These utilities are not affiliated with, nor supported by Zscaler in any way.

 # Usage
-Simply run the script from the command line and it will auto detect platfrom type, collect system root certs and apply appropriate application specific settings.
+Simply run the script from the command line and it will auto detect platform type, collect system root certs and apply appropriate application specific settings.

 ```bash
 ./config_ssl.py